TotallyRandomGus/personal_benchmark/README.md

 ## Organizer setup

 Here is a quick summary of the instructions for somebody who wants to organise a robotics simulation benchmark.
-The links in the rest of the setup are relative to the repository where the README is, so to be able to use them you should first [create your own repository](../../generate) from this template and go to its main page.
+The links in the rest of the setup are relative to the repository where the README is, so to be able to use them you should first [create your own repository](../../generate) from this template and go to its main page to continue reading the instructions.

 Then you will need to follow those steps:

 ### GitHub settings
-- In the [settings tab](../../settings), tick the "Template repository" box.
+- In the [settings tab](../../settings), tick the "Template repository" box so that the competitors can easily make a copy of the simulation files.

 - You need to setup a GitHub secret to be able to fetch your competitors' controllers:

   - [Create a new Personal Access Token](../../../../settings/tokens/new).
-Give it a name to remember what it is for and set the "Expiration" to the end of the tournament.
-You can always set it to "No expiration" or recreate a token when it expires.
+Give it a name to remember what it is for and set its "Expiration" to the end of the tournament.
+You can always set it to "No expiration" or recreate a token when it expires to allow the automated scripts to continue working.
 Tick the "repo" scope box, click "Generate token" and copy the generated code to your clipboard

   - Go to the repo's [secrets settings](../../settings/secrets/actions/new) to create a new repository secret.
 Name it "REPO_TOKEN", paste in the Personal Access Token you just created and finally click the "Add secret" button.